Frequently Asked Questions

 Do you provide 15-minute visits?

-We don’t provide 15-minute calls for lots of different reasons and under guidelines published by the National Institute of Clinical Evidence (NICE), drops-ins should only be considered in certain cases such as checking if someone has taken medication.
-However; if the visit is mainly to check-up, make a drink or to assist with medication at specific times of the day we can agree a 30-minute call.
+Bury North Care don’t provide 15-minute calls for lots of different reasons and under guidelines published by the National Institute of Clinical Evidence (NICE), drops-ins should only be considered in certain cases such as checking if someone has taken medication.
+However; if the visit is mainly to check-up, make a drink or to assist with medication at specific times of the day I can agree a 30-minute call.

 Do you provide care during Public / Bank Holidays, and during the weekend?

-Yes, we are able to provide a service 365 days a year; 24 hours a day and are in the process of providing an out of hours emergency on-call service for clients and their relatives.
+Yes, I am able to provide a service 365 days a year; 24 hours a day and am in the process of providing an out of hours emergency on-call service for clients and their relatives.

 Are your staff trained and police checked?